jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/TensixCoprocessor/SEMWAIT.md

 ## Block mask

 The block mask consists of nine bits, named B0 (least significant bit) through B8 (most significant bit).
 Their meaning is exactly the same [as for `STALLWAIT`](STALLWAIT.md#block-mask).

-If _any_ `SEMWAIT` instructions are used, it is highly recommended that _all_ `STALLWAIT` and `SEMWAIT` instructions include bit B1 ("Block thread from starting new Sync Unit instructions") in their block mask.
-Otherwise, a `SEMWAIT` instruction can execute whilst there is still a latched wait instruction in place, and latching of the new `SEMWAIT` will cause the previous wait to be forgotten.

 ## Condition mask